franramirez688/docs/c++/configuration_files/biicode-conf.rst

 ``[parent]`` section tells you  *"who is your parent version"*, the remote version corresponding to your local block and looks like this:

-Indicates the version of the remote block being edited .
+Indicates the version of the remote block being edited.

-*biicode.conf*
+**biicode.conf**

 .. code-block:: text